-Apple Inc. (AAPL) shares climbed 5.1 percent, snapping a five-day decline, amid fresh optimism that the iPhone and iPad will top sales projections when the company delivers quarterly results next week.
+Apple Inc. (AAPL:US) shares climbed 5.1 percent, snapping a five-day decline, amid fresh optimism that the iPhone and iPad will top sales projections when the company delivers quarterly results next week.

-The shares (AAPL) rose to $609.70, marking the biggest gain (AAPL) since Jan.
+The shares (AAPL:US) rose to $609.70, marking the biggest gain (AAPL:US) since Jan.
 25. Yesterday the stock had its largest decline in six months on speculation that wireless carriers may cut subsidies for the iPhone.
-Some analysts (AAPL) also pinned yesterday’s drop to traders taking their cues from so-called technical indicators.
+Some analysts (AAPL:US) also pinned yesterday’s drop to traders taking their cues from so-called technical indicators.

 Apple’s financial results, scheduled for release on April 24, will show that consumers are snapping up the iPhone in China and other countries where the newest version of the device was recently introduced, according to Abhey Lamba, an analyst at Mizuho Securities USA Inc. He expects the stock to get a boost when Apple exceeds analysts’ predictions for profit and sales.